cloudogu/ces-build-lib/README.md

 ## Credentials

-You can optionally pass `usernamePassword` credentials to `Git` during construction.
+You can optionally pass `usernamePassword` (i.e. a String containing the ID that refers to the [Jenkins credentials](https://jenkins.io/doc/book/using/using-credentials/)) to `Git` during construction.
 These are then used for cloning and pushing.

 ```
 Git annonymousGit = new Git(this)